 SSH Agent

 Typing passphrases every time you need to connect to a server is a real hassle.
-Maybe there is a service that does that for you?
-The SSH Agent does this!
+Woudn’t it be nice if there was a service that does that for you?
+In fact there is, and its called SSH Agent !

 Manual Use of SSH Agent